 Even though my spirit, heart, and body are united to grab my bag and take the plane, there is one villain.
 And that is no other than my bank account.
 The shitty antagonist of my lame boring life.

 Since this year is all about “Living life to the fullest”, I have to work on a self-discovery project called “Eat, Pray and Hustle” that requires me to go to this specific island somewhere in South East Asia on the month of July, which is 2 months away from now.
 And in order for me to get the best of that trip, I really need to start saving chunks of money starting TODAY.
 And because of that, I therefore conclude:

 1. Have a dedicated “Travel Fund” Bank Account

 Ask yourself how much money you’re going to need to save up for traveling.
 Where do you want to go?
 How long are you traveling for?
 What activities would you like to do?
 Researching is a BIG HELP.
 Like I swear, familiarizing yourself with the way of living of a certain place will help you a lot in terms of determining your specific target budget you need to hit on your travel fund.

-Once you have your ideal budget, save it on a separate bank account or piggy bank, separate it from your own savings account and do not use the money until the day of your trip.
-This way, you’ll get to track how much money you’re saving and at the same time feel secured with your own savings.
+Once you have your ideal budget, save it on a separate bank account or piggy bank, separate it from your own savings account, and do not use the money until the day of your trip.
+This way, you’ll get to track how much money you’re saving and at the same time feel secure with your own savings.